Gridwise WebGPU Subgroup Emulation Strategy

 Challenge: choosing an emulated subgroup size

-Finally, we will have to write each emu subgroup operation.
+Finally, we will have to actually write each emu subgroup operation.
 Our third challenge is to choose a subgroup size to emulate.

 First, we know that using hw subgroup operations will deliver better performance than emu, for several reasons.